 - Choose the program that is right for you.

-- Check whether you meet all academic and non-academic requirements for admission.
+- Check whether you meet all degree prerequisites and general requirements for admission.

 - Check whether you are in a ministry position consistent with the qualification for which you are applying.